fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 1. Make sure you're familiar with the [reading reflection guide](reading-reflections).
 2. Drawing from ALL the readings: What are the most useful ideas for thinking about national cuisine that you noted?
 Can a national cuisine be defined by its diversity (as Lee and Tobias suggest)?
-Or does such diversity mean there really isn't an American cuisine (as Mintz suggests)? **Does the difficulty of defining a national cuisine complicate the idea of national identity in general?** In other words
+Or does such diversity mean there really isn't an American cuisine (as Mintz suggests)? **Does the difficulty of defining a national cuisine complicate the idea of \"Americanness\"?** In other words, does the difficulty in defining an American cuisine suggest the same difficulties in defining American anything?
 "%}